 It can happen that there are no relevant patches for your computers at a given time.
 It's important to know that 0patch is not a replacement for official vendor security fixes but rather an additional layer of defense where original vendors decide not to fix a vulnerability or take too long to fix it.

 For instance, 0patch can have no micropatches for you for months, then suddenly save you from a 0day attack.
-But as we issue more micropatches and since we've security-adopted Windows 7 and Windows Server 2008 R2, there will be an increasing number of always-relevant micropatches there.
+But as we issue more micropatches and since we've security-adopted Windows 7, Windows Server 2008 R2 and legacy Windows 10 versions, there is an increasing number of always-relevant micropatches there.